-If we take the case of the Omaha High-low, there is not always a low, but there is always a High.
-For example, if the board is J-J-A-K-Q, we know that there will not be a low because we will need 5 cards smaller than an 8 including the hidden cards.
-In this situation, the player with the High will win High-low0% of the jackpot.
-If at the showdown two players have the same low and player number 1 also has the High, player number 1 will win 75% of the prize pool and player number 2 will win 25% of the prize pool.
+If we take the case of Omaha High-Low, there is not always a Low, but there is always a High.
+For example, if the board is J-J-A-K-Q, we know that there will be no Low because we will need 5 cards smaller than an 8 including the hole cards.
+In this situation, the player with the High will win 100% of the prize pool.
+If at the showdown two players have the same Low and player number 1 also has the High, player number 1 will win 75% of the prize pool and player number 2 will win 25% of the prize pool.